isomerpages/moe-canossacatholic/_departments/Physical Education.md

 *  Courageous and
 *  Empowered Leaders through Sports

-Through PACE, all CCPS students would be nurtured into young people who are future ready, fit and healthy in body and strong in mind.
+Through PACE, all CCPS students would be nurtured into young people who are future-ready, fit, healthy and strong mentally and physically.
 They will

 *   Build their emotional resilience and mental and physical perseverance so that they will have the energy and spirit to keep trying no matter how hard the odds may be; and
 *   Learn to make decisions and take responsible risks as part of character formation